rajington/aws-lambda-zombie-workshop/README.md

     This exercise integrates the popular messaging app, [Slack](http://slack.com), into the chat application so that survivors can send messages to the survivor chat from within the Slack app.
 *   **Intel Edison Zombie Motion Sensor** (IoT device required) This exercise integrates motion sensor detection of zombies to the chat system using an Intel Edison board and a Grove PIR Motion Sensor.
 You will configure a Lambda function to consume motion detection events and push them into the survivor chat!
+*   **Amazon Echo Integration**
+    This exercise integrates with the Amazon Echo using the Alexa Skills Kit.
+You will write a skill that provides tips to fight zombies, calculate supply levels, and interact with the  survivor chat!
 *   **Workshop Cleanup**
     This section provides instructions to tear down your environment when you're done working on the labs.